paulscherrerinstitute/sf_datafiles/README.md

 #### Jungfrau data

 If the [jungfrau_utils](https://github.com/paulscherrerinstitute/jungfrau_utils/) module is [installed](https://github.com/paulscherrerinstitute/jungfrau_utils#installation), its [`File`](https://jungfrau-utils.readthedocs.io/en/latest/jungfrau_utils.html#jungfrau_utils.file_adapter.File) class will be used automatically to open Jungfrau data files (`*.JF*.h5`).
 Instead of `SFChannel`, these channels are represented by the `SFChannelJF` class.
 The difference should be fully transparent for the user as both channels act identically when subsetting, slicing, etc.

+The valid entries for Jungfrau data are initialized from the dataset `is_good_frame` in the respective data file.
+This dataset is also taken into account when `SFChannelJF.reset_valid()` is called.

+Jungfrau data files do not contain timestamps.
+Thus, both `ch.timestamps` and `ch.datasets.timestamps` are `None` for `SFChannelJF` objects.

+### File system meta information

+All classes directly tied to a single file (`SFDataFile`, `SFChannel*` and `SFScanInfo`) have a member `.fs` that gives direct access to meta information from the file system:

+- access, change, modification time as datetime object: `.fs.atime`, `.fs.ctime`, `.fs.mtime`
+- filename as string: `.fs.name`
+- size in bytes: `.fs.size`
+- group and owner as readable name (will be the pgroup and root for data files): `.fs.group`, `.fs.owner`
+- the file as `pathlib.Path` object: `.fs.path`

 ## Subsets